dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

   * `builder.Services.AddSwaggerGen(config => {...});`: Adds and configures the Swagger generator to the application services.
   * `config.SwaggerDoc("v1", new OpenApiInfo { Title = "TodoAPI", Version = "v1" });`: Inside the `AddSwaggerGen method`, this line creates a new Swagger document and specifies the OpenAPI details for the API.
 The `new OpenApiInfo { Title = "TodoAPI", Version = "v1" }` argument provides more information about the API, such as its title and version.
 For information on providing more robust API details, see <xref:tutorials/get-started-with-swashbuckle#api-info-and-description>

-* Add the the following highlighted code to the next line after `app` is defined in line `var app = builder.Build();`
+* Add the following highlighted code to the next line after `app` is defined in line `var app = builder.Build();`

   [!code-csharp[](~/tutorials/min-web-api/samples/8.x/todo_SwaggerVersion/Program.cs?name=snippet_swagger_enable_middleware&highlight=2-6)]

   The previous code enables the Swagger middleware for serving the generated JSON document and the Swagger UI.
 Swagger is only enabled in a development environment.
-Enabling Swagger in a production enviroment could expose potentially sensitive details about the API's structure and implemenation.
+Enabling Swagger in a production environment could expose potentially sensitive details about the API's structure and implementation.

 <a name="post"></a>